Members of the Hilltop Colony from the television show The Walking Dead:

 - The Bus Came Back: During "Rock in the Road".

-- Character Death: He and Andy are the first casualties of Hilltop in All-Out War.
+- Character Death: He and Andy are the first casualties of Hilltop in the Savior War.

 - Canon Foreigner: Never appeared in the comics.